Spotlight testing

 - Dev scripts with hard-coded local values that are difficult to make workspace-specific.

 Spotlight testing only tests one workspace at a time.
-If you only need to prevent multiple run scripts from sharing the same fixed port or database, consider nonconcurrent run script mode first.
+If your project only needs to prevent multiple run scripts from sharing one port or database, consider nonconcurrent run script mode first.

 Spotlight a workspace